Certain companies hold a gold standard level of brand recognition, and Gerber Life Insurance Company is definitely one of them.

 However, this brand recognition is not solely due to its impact in the insurance industry, but rather with its ties to infants.

-Although you may only be thinking about baby food, bibs, and other knick-knacks for toddlers, Gerber does actually do a good amount of life insurance for both children and senior citizens.
+Although you may only be thinking about baby food, bibs, and other knick-knacks for toddlers, Gerber does a good amount of life insurance for both children and senior citizens, alike.

 Here is our Gerber Life Insurance Review, which we hope you can see past what the brand is mostly known for.

 Just the name, Gerber, is highly recognizable and has been since the company’s inception in 1927 as a baby food company.

 To this day, the Gerber Products Company still provides canned baby foods of all kinds to infants and toddlers all around the country.

 Started in Michigan by Daniel and Dorothy Gerber, the company has always had strong ties to children since the foundation was set by Dorothy making food for their own child.